Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 Note that last name.
 Source: There Is Actual Bone In Bone China

 That's the same Wedgwood family whose bone-based pottery wealth funded Darwin's claim that humans are the natural offspring of mutant chimps.
-And - adding to the coincidence payload in that link - note the family interests in weaponry, game management and eugenics.
+And whose interests - also per that link - included weaponry, game management and eugenics.

-But is there any indirect evidence - especially extraordinary indirect evidence - of human bones being processed within and east of Rockingham Forest?
+But that's just the West Midlands.
+Is there extraordinary evidence - or even any evidence - that human bones were processed within or east of Rockingham Forest?

 From Lace maker's bobbins: